 Of course, all three interpretations may be true at different times and under various circumstances.
 From a materialist-reductionist standpoint, all faerie experiences could be reduced to hallucinatory events.
 There is no physical residue as an after-effect of the interactions, and the reports are all limited to visual and audio experiences.
 While the specific adjuncts allowing for the hallucinations to take place cannot be properly analysed, seeing them all as aberrations of visual and audial fields remains one legitimate interpretation.

 This explanatory model is reliant on the theory that consciousness is an epiphenomenon of the brain.
 The implication is that the brain, for whatever reason, is simply misconstruing sensory input from a physical world where things like faeries simply do not exist.
 This is the hard and fast materialist-reductionist standpoint, which is deeply embedded in Western culture.
 But, as discussed above, it is a standpoint that is now challenged at a fundamental level not only by religious and mystical traditions, but also by the recently reinvented philosophy of Kantian Idealism and by a growing number of quantum physicists, who (using a wide range of methodologies) suggest that the brain is a reducer of consciousness, not a creator of it.
 This model sees consciousness (not matter) as primary; it is everywhere and it is everything, and individual human (and animal) brains are merely conveying it within the remit of what then becomes physical reality.
 For the most part, this physical reality has a closely defined rule-set, but under certain conditions the usual laws break down and metaphysical events can occur.
 These supernatural occurrences are thus as legitimate as any natural occurrence.
-The philosopher Jeffrey Kripal describes this in relation to traumatic episodes that cause apparently non-ordinary experiences in his 2017 book written with Whitley Streiber, The Super Natural: Why the Unexplained is Real:
+The philosopher Jeffrey Kripal describes this in relation to traumatic episodes that cause apparently non-ordinary experiences in his 2017 book written with Whitley Streiber, The Super Natural: A New Vision of the Unexplained:

 “The body-brain crafts consciousness into a human form through a vast network of highly evolved biology, neurology, culture, language, family, and social interactions until a more or less stable ego or ‘I’ emerges, rather like the way the software and hardware of your laptop can pick up a Wi-Fi signal and translate the Internet into the specificities of your screen and social media.
 The analogy is a rough and imperfect one, but it gets the basic point across.
 Sometimes, however, the reducer is compromised or temporarily suppressed.
 The filtering or reduction of consciousness does not quite work, and other forms of mind or dimensions of consciousness, perhaps even other species or forms of life, that are normally shut out now ‘pop in.’
 In extreme cases, it may seem that the cosmos itself has suddenly come alive and is all there.
 Perhaps it is.”